shamy1st/java-collections/README.md

 TreeMap               | O(log n) |   O(log n)  | O(log n) | Red-black tree
 EnumMap               | O(1)     |   O(1)      | O(1)     | Array

-### Speed
-* LinkedList faster than ArrayList faster than Vector
-* HashMap faster than Hashtable

 ### ArrayList
 * like an array, but no size limit.
 * slower than LinkedList because a lot of shifting while remove.